Senthil-Curated-Ref/Emmersion.ServiceBus/README.md

 This library makes it simple to interact with Azure ServiceBus to do messaging between product contexts according to our internal conventions.

 **Important:**
-This 3.0 version of the library is built to transition us from the older _single-topic_ strategy (where all event types are funneled through a single topic) to the new _multi-topic_ strategy (where each type of message has a separate topic).
+Starting at version 3.0, the library provides support to transition us from the older _single-topic_ strategy (where all event types are funneled through a single topic) to the new _multi-topic_ strategy (where each type of message has a separate topic).